Hkgstax/VALUGATOR/SESSION_STATE.md

 - [Q-003-003]: How will the system be implemented across different device types?
   - Status: Addressed in SESSION-003 with responsive design approach in visual style guide

+- [Q-004-001]: How will the Legal Gator Panel integrate with the main evaluation flow?
+  - Status: Partially addressed in SESSION-004 with invocation mechanics, technical implementation scheduled for future session

 ## Action Items
 - [ACT-INIT-001]: Define core project concepts